nebari-dev/nebari/docs/source/user_guide/environments.md

 ```

 When the environments are updated in this file and an automated `qhub deploy`
-is kicked off the environments are updated for all users.
-An additional method
+is kicked off, the environments are updated for all users.
+There is also a way to
-is allowed which enables users to easily create ad-hoc environments.
+easily create ad-hoc environments without modifying the file.
 Visiting
 `https://<qhub-domain>/conda-store/` will take you to
 [Conda-Store](https://conda-store.readthedocs.io/en/latest/) an open source
 tool for managing conda environments within enterprise environments.
 For now
-the username is anything with a password of `password`.
-Soon this will be
+the username is anything with a password of `password`, but soon this will be
 integrated with central authentication via keycloak.
 The [create environment
 endpoint](https://conda-store.readthedocs.io/en/latest/user_guide.html#create-create-environment)
 will allow you to easily create a new environment.
-Additionally you can update
+Additionally, you can update
-existing environments via [visiting the
+existing environments by [visiting the
 environment](https://conda-store.readthedocs.io/en/latest/user_guide.html#environment-namespace-name-environments)
 and clicking edit.